Employment and unemployment

 Sample

-With 2021 LFS sample is formed independenly between years and it is negatively coordinated within the the year.
-Territories that are surveyed within the year, are selected once along with drawing sample for the first quarter of the year and are not overlapping during a year.
+As of 2021, LFS sample is drawn independently between years and negatively coordinated within the year.
+Territories surveyed during a given year are selected once, together with the first quarter sample, and do not overlap within the year.

 Weights

-- Weights are calculated using registered place of residence of population (before 2021 actual place of residence was used in the calculation).
-The change was made because starting with 2021 the CSB does not provide statistics on the resident population by their actual place of residence anymore.
-Territorial statistics of LFS still will be prepared by the actual place of residence of population.
+- Weights were calculated using the registered place of residence (until 2021, the actual place of residence was used).
+The change was necessary because, starting with 2021, CSB no longer produces statistics on the resident population by actual place of residence.
+However, LFS territorial statistics is still compiled according to the actual place of residence.

-- Based on the Eurostat guidelines, starting from 2nd quarter of 2022 the results of the Labour Force Survey are extrapolated to the population that includes citizens of Ukraine who have received temporary protection in Latvia and live in private households.
+- Based on the Eurostat guidelines, from Q2 2022 LFS data are extrapolated to a population that includes citizens of Ukraine who have been granted temporary protection in Latvia and who live in private households.

 Starting from 2024

-As of 1 January 2024, Latvia has five statistical regions (Riga, Vidzeme, Kurzeme, Zemgale, and Latgale), which has resulted in changes to the calibration breakdowns related to region of residence.
+As of 1 January 2024, Latvia has five statistical regions (Riga, Vidzeme, Kurzeme, Zemgale, and Latgale), which has resulted in corresponding changes to the regional breakdowns used weight calibration.

 Wave approach